 Planting willow as a biomass fuel

 Willow is a fantastic, ‘woody’ biomass crop.
 When planting willow for biomass the cuttings need to be spaced further apart.
-Instead of 17,000 cuttings per acre the widely held view is that 18,000 cuttings per hectare are required.
 (An established commercial crop will end up at around 15,000 per hectare.)
 The extra distance allows the willow to be left for longer before harvesting.

-Once established, a willow coppice may be harvested 6 to 8 times on a 3 year cycle for up to 25 years.
+Once established, a willow coppice planted as a biomass crop could be harvested 6 to 8 times on a 3 year cycle for up to 25 years.
 In its first year the willow could grow as much as 13 feet.
 Over the years, the trunk will thicken and an acre of land could well produce 10 tonnes of green wood.
 Again, harvesting willow as a biomass fuel differs to the way in which we harvest our willow for weaving.

 Growing willow on the Somerset Levels